TV Aerial Installation Cost

 ---|---|---|

-When you are quoted for the installation of a new TV aerial, this will be for the materials and labour, but there are sometimes additional costs that can be added to your quote if unforeseen circumstances crop up that require a fix.
+When you are quoted for the installation of a new TV aerial, this will be for the materials and labour.
+However, there are sometimes additional costs that can be added to your quote if unforeseen circumstances crop up that require a fix.

-If your home has accessibility issues, the workers may need to utilise scaffolding to work safely at height, in line with regulations from governing bodies.
+If your home has accessibility issues, the TV aerial installer may need to use scaffolding to work safely at height, in line with regulations from governing bodies.

-Your aerial may also need to be secured with an aerial mast if the tradesmen deem it necessary, these masts aren’t expensive, so it’s always worth using one to ensure that the aerial is entirely safe and stable.
+Your aerial may also need to be secured with an aerial mast if the tradesperson deems it necessary.
+These masts aren’t expensive, so it’s always worth using one to ensure that the aerial is entirely safe and stable.

-Masts are priced between £5-£10, with aluminium being priced higher than their cheaper steel counterparts.
+Aerial masts cost between £5 to £10, with aluminium being priced higher than their cheaper steel counterparts.

 One of the main additional may be extra aerial cables, especially if your home is quite large.
 The job may also involve securing brackets and cable clips to assure a neat and orderly finish and maybe even a signal booster if your home is in a low coverage area.